uploadcare/uploadcare-wordpress/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Plugin as class.
+* Composer autoload.
+* Unit-tests for most classes and methods.

 = 3.0.1 =
 * Fixed issue with plugin activation to prevent malfunction when PHP DOMDocument class is disabled.
 * Various small improvements.